Acupuncture for dogs has evolved from an ancient therapy used to treat various health conditions.

 The origin of acupuncture, also known as stylostixis, is a subject for debate, but many would agree that its roots lie in China where it has been practiced for centuries along with other oriental health therapies.

-Meridian pathways, which were discovered and mapped out a very long time ago, connect to every part of a pet's body and cross many points that can be stimulated for healing purposes.
+Meridian pathways or acupuncture points, which were discovered and mapped out a very long time ago, connect to every part of a pet's body and cross many points that can be stimulated for healing purposes.

 While acupuncture is more commonly performed on dogs and cats, it has been used to benefit other animals such as horses, rabbits, and even chickens.